 Who is Credit Collections USA?

-Credit Collections U.S.A., LLC is a debt collection agency located in Morgantown, West Virginia.
+Credit Collections U.S.A is a debt collection agency located in Morgantown, West Virginia.
 They collect in the following states:

 - West Virginia